kirk0830/ABACUS-Pseudopot-Nao-Square/docs/keywords.md

     },
     "systems": ["Er2O3"],       // enumerate! system name, will be used to find CIF via Materials Project API.
-                                // or specify not symmetrized CIF file path in structures list "n_structure": 2,           // number of structures or numbers of structures for each system.
-For the latter case, specify as list.
+                                // or specify not symmetrized CIF file path in structures list "materials_project": {
+        "api_key": "xxx",       // your Materials Project API "n_structures": 1,      // number of structures want to download, for each system or specify a list for systems "theoretical": false,   // always keep false to get only experimentally observed structures "most_stable": true     // get the most stable structure },
     // psedupotential section supports two ways input, the first is list, the second is dict.
     // For a list, the specified kinds, versions and appendices will be used for all elements in
     // all systems.
 For a dict, must specify kinds, versions and appendices for each element.